astronomer/docs/astro/kubernetespodoperator.md

 ## Run images from a private registry

 By default, the KubernetesPodOperator expects to pull a Docker image that's hosted publicly on Docker Hub.
 If your images are hosted on the container registry native to your cloud provider, you can grant access to the images directly.
-Otherwise, if you are using any other private registry, you need to create a Kubernetes Secret and then specify the Kubernetes Secret in your DAG.
+Otherwise, if you are using any other private registry, you need to create a Kubernetes Secret containing credentials to the registry, then specify the Kubernetes Secret in your DAG.

 <Tabs
     defaultValue="Private Registry"